-For Member holding shares in Demat Form and Physical Form PAN Enter your 10 digit alpha-numeric PAN issued by Income Tax Department (Applicable for both demat shareholders as well as physical shareholders) · Members who have not updated their PAN with the Company/Depository Participant are requested to use the first two letters of their name and the 8 digits of the sequence number in the PAN field.
+For Member holding shares in Demat Form and Physical Form PAN Enter your 10 digit alpha-numeric PAN issued by Income Tax Department (Applicable for both demat shareholders as well as physical shareholders) Members who have not updated their PAN with the Company/Depository Participant are requested to use the sequence number sent by Company/RTA or contact Company/RTA.
 In case the sequence number is less than 8 digits enter the applicable number of 0's before the number after the first two characters of the name in CAPITAL letters.
-Eg. If your name is Ramesh Kumar with sequence number 1 then enter RA00000001 in the PAN field.
+Eg. If your name is Ramesh Kumar with sequence number 1 then enter RA0000001 in the PAN field.
 DOB Enter the Date of Birth as recorded in your demat account with the depository or in the Company records for your folio in dd/mm/yyyy format.

-Bank Enter the Bank Account Number as recorded in your demat account with the depository or in the Company Account records for your folio.
-Number Please enter the DOB or Bank Account Number in order to login.
+Bank Enter the Bank Account Number as recorded in your demat account with the Account Number depository or in the Company records for your folio.
+(DBD) Please enter the DOB or Bank Account Number in order to login.
+If both the details are not recorded with the depository or company then please enter the member-id/ folio number in the Bank Account Number details field as mentioned in above instruction (iii).